annkissam/akd/docs/Walkthrough.md

 For this walkthrough, we will use a simple Phoenix application, `akd_example`.
 The app runs on Elixir 1.6.4 and erlang 20.3.4.
-It uses Phoenix 1.3.2, with ecto and postgrex.
+It uses Phoenix 1.3.2, with Ecto and Postgrex.
+Additionally, as any ordinary Phoenix app, it is configured to use `brunch` and `npm`, by default.

-This Phoenix app consists of one table/schema `products`.
-The app uses `brunch` and `npm`, just like a regular Phoenix app.
+This Phoenix app consists of one table/schema: `products`.
 We will be deploying this app to a server with ip, 192.168.xx.xx.

 The simplest way to run a Phoenix app is to get all the dependencies using `mix deps.get` and run it using `mix phx.server`.
-This is a great for development mode, but the recommended way to use it in production is through a built release and the preferred way to release an Elixir application is by using `distillery`.
-Distillery allows us to release an Elixir application as a built binary, hence we don't have to put the source code of the application on the server we're deploying to.
+This is a great for development mode, but the recommended way to use it in production is through a built release; the preferred way to release an Elixir application is by using `distillery`.
+Distillery allows us to build and release an Elixir application as an executable binary, and as such, it isn't necessary for the source code of the application to exist on the server being deployed to.

-So, we will be using `distillery` and `akd` to deploy our Phoenix app.
+With that said, the following deployment example we will centered around setting up `akd` and `distillery` to work together to deploy our Phoenix app.

 ## Setting up the project with Akd and Distillery